 There are, however, many examples of a different approach to nature, originating from the times when Franciscan monks used trees as places of silence and prayer, erecting temporary shelters upon them.
 A similar ascetic vision of a house being closely connected with nature, its fittings kept to a minimum, can be seen in the creations of Terunobu Fujimori, a Japanese architect.
 His remarkable designs fall somewhere in between the fairytale aesthetic of Princess Mononoke and the calculated naivety of modern minimalism.
 The irregular and organically-shaped tree houses created by this rather crazed professor of architectural history are seductively primitive.
 They have no electricity or central heating, offering visitors only fireplaces, specially framed views of the surroundings, and limited space for just a handful of people to stay in.
 Fujimori uses only natural materials and simple construction techniques.
 He has actually built some of the houses that he himself designed.
 Some of these are used for the drinking of green tea; others for simply isolating oneself from the world (or maybe even getting closer to it).
 In fact, gaining entry into his creations is a challenge.
 Their uncompromising nature means that sometimes just getting away from the Earth is enough to experience something extraordinary.

-Translated by Marek Kazmierski
+Translated from the Polish by Marek Kazmierski